lukeb0t/AWS_EBS-RDS-Snapshot-Tagger/README.md

 # AWS_EBS-RDS-Snapshot-Tagger
-A simple script for tagging and untagging EBS and RDS snapshots
+A simple lambda for tagging and untagging AWS EBS and RDS snapshots